fin3ss3g0d/evilgophish/README.md

 - The live feed page hooks a websocket for events with `JavaScript` and you **DO NOT** need to refresh the page.
 If you refresh the page, you will **LOSE** all events up to that point.

-## A Word About Phishlets

-I feel like the world has been lacking some good phishlet examples lately.
-It would be great if this repository could be a central repository for the latest phishlets.
-Submit a pull request for a chance to end up in `evilginx3/phishlets`.
-If you provide quality work, I will create a `Phishlets Hall of Fame` and you will be added to it.

 ## A Word About The Evilginx3 Update

 On `May 10, 2023` [Kuba Gretzky](https://github.com/kgretzky) updated `evilginx` `2.4.0` to version `3.0.0`.
 You can find a detailed blog post about changes to the tool here: [evilginx3+mastery](https://breakdev.org/evilginx-3-0-evilginx-mastery/).
 Most notably, changes to the `phishlet` file format will most likely break `phishlets` before version `3.0.0` and they will have to be rewritten.
 While it may be work to rewrite them, there are added benefits with the new `phishlet` file format.
-Documentation on the `phishlet` format for version `3.0.0` can be found here: [Phishlet Format v3.0.0](https://help.evilginx.com/docs/phishlet-format). `Phishlets` in the legacy format will still be kept in this repository in the folder `evilginx3/legacy_phishlets`. `Phishlets` compatible with version `3.0.0` will be stored in `evilginx3/phishlets`.
-Not all of the legacy `phishlets` have been converted to version `3.0.0` format yet, I will continue to update them as time allows but I encourage help from the community to get them updated.
-Submit a pull request!
+Documentation on the `phishlet` format for version `3.0.0` can be found here: [Phishlet Format v3.0.0](https://help.evilginx.com/docs/phishlet-format). `Phishlets` in the legacy format will still be kept in this repository in the folder `evilginx3/legacy_phishlets`. `Phishlets` compatible with version `3.0.0` will be stored in `evilginx3/phishlets` in the private version of this repository for sponsors.
+Please refer to: [A Word About Sponsorship](#a-word-about-sponsorship)

 ## Debugging